 Sod and plant material is warrantied for 1 year from installation.
 Sod typically doesn't grow well adjacent to foundation walls or very shady areas, high foot traffic can also cause issues.

 Please note that our guarantee does not apply to issues arising out of lack of maintenance, pests or disease.
-Please ensure you are following our watering instructions for organic material and contact us with any detailed questions or concerns.
+Please ensure you are following our watering instructions for organic material and contact us with any questions or concerns.
 More information available on our Terms and Conditions page.